Nivekk/KOS/README.md

 ### STAGE

 Represents information about current stage resources.
+Should support all resource types.
+Listed below are the stock types.

 ### Supported subelements: